Collective Impact Labs accelerates ecosystemic change.

 We co-design and implement the foundational systems (governance, coordination, data, resource-allocation frameworks) that enable organizations, contributors, and funders to collaborate effectively.

-Starting with three Backbone Capabilities, these pilots exist to validate, stress-test, and refine backbone capabilities — not to create parallel centers of gravity.
+GCA and CIL are co-developing three models of shared infrastructure to validate, stress-test, and refine backbone capabilities - not to create parallel centers of gravity.

 Interoperability: unlocking silos